-Although the College Faculty is ultimately responsible for submitting an evaluation for the Teacher Candidate's transcript, Evergreen's Master in Teaching Program faculty respect that the evaluation process is a collaborative one with the Mentor Teacher.
-Within this collaborative approach, both the Cooperating Mentor Teacher and the College Faculty base their individual feedback and evaluation of the Teacher Candidate on the Student Teaching Assessment Rubric.
-Please also see pages 15-18 for additional information about State expectations of beginning teachers.
-A written narrative evaluation by the Mentor Teacher made available at the final evaluation conference contributes to the development of the final narrative evaluation submitted by the College Faculty to the College Registrar.
+Although the college faculty is ultimately responsible for submitting an evaluation for the teacher candidate's transcript, Evergreen's Master in Teaching Program faculty respect that the evaluation process is a collaborative one with the mentor teacher.
+Within this collaborative approach, both the mentor teacher and the college faculty base their individual feedback and evaluation of the Teacher Candidate on the Student Teaching Assessment Rubric.
+Please also see pages 16-18 for additional information about State expectations of beginning teachers.
+A written narrative evaluation by the mentor teacher made available at the final evaluation conference contributes to the development of the final narrative evaluation submitted by the college faculty to the college registrar.

-The final decision regarding successful completion of a student teaching assignment is based on the professional judgments of the College Faculty in consultation with the Mentor Teacher.
+The final decision regarding successful completion of a student teaching assignment is based on the professional judgments of the college faculty in consultation with the mentor teacher.
 It is understood that what constitutes consistency of performance on the Student Teaching Assessment Rubric may vary given the conditions of each student teaching situation.

-Teacher Candidate performances which are in the "inappropriate teacher" range at the conclusion of a student teaching assignment will serve as a basis for the Mentor Teacher and the College Faculty to seriously consider giving such a Teacher Candidate an overall evaluation equivalent to unsatisfactory performance.
-In the case where the Mentor Teacher and the College Faculty conclude a Teacher Candidate has not satisfied the minimum expectations for the successful completion of a student teaching assignment, a written statement to that effect is attached to the sign-off form "Student Teaching Evaluation Conference" and reflected in the College Faculty's narrative evaluation of the Teacher Candidate.
+Teacher candidate performances which are in the "inappropriate teacher" range at the conclusion of a student teaching assignment will serve as a basis for the mentor teacher and the college faculty to seriously consider giving such a teacher candidate an overall evaluation equivalent to unsatisfactory performance.
+In the case where the mentor teacher and the college faculty conclude a teacher candidate has not satisfied the minimum expectations for the successful completion of a student teaching assignment, a written statement to that effect is attached to the sign-off form "Student Teaching Evaluation Conference" and reflected in the college faculty's narrative evaluation of the teacher candidate.
 This may be the basis for exiting the candidate from the program.

-If a Teacher Candidate was successful in her/his fall quarter placement but encounters unexpected difficulty in the spring quarter placement, the faculty, in consultation with the MiT Director, may decide to award partial credit for the quarter but not exit the Candidate.
-In this event, the Candidate will have the opportunity to enroll in another student teaching quarter within one calendar year in order to meet expectations of the program.
+If a teacher candidate was successful in her/his fall quarter placement but encounters unexpected difficulty in the spring quarter placement, the faculty, in consultation with the MiT director, may decide to award partial credit for the quarter but not exit the candidate.
+In this event, the candidate will have the opportunity to enroll in another student teaching quarter within one calendar year in order to meet expectations of the program.

-Teacher Candidates who do not pass the state-required Teacher Performance Assessment (edTPA) by the end of the two quarters of student teaching are not eligible to be recommended for certification even if the College Faculty and Mentor Teachers evaluate the candidate as meeting standard on the MiT Student Teaching Rubric.
-An additional opportunity for candidates to take and pass the edTPA is determined in consultation with the MiT Director and College Faculty.
+Teacher candidates who do not pass the state-required Teacher Performance Assessment (edTPA) by the end of the two quarters of student teaching are not eligible to be recommended for certification even if the college faculty and mentor teachers evaluate the candidate as meeting standard on the Student Teaching Rubric.
+An additional opportunity for candidates to take and pass the edTPA is determined in consultation with the MiT director and college faculty.